eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 I produce a Car that was "Engineered" in Germany with the different components and required material etc....

-However my Car "Model" will be produced by three different companies in three different countries.
-Therefore creating the need to have another type for my product.
+However, my Car "Model" will be produced by three different companies in three different countries.
+Therefore, creating the need to have another type for my product.

 This both Cars will generate the following digital twins: